CSeCIITB/CTM_Assignment_2025-26/Design Assignment/readme.md

 While we understand that many of you may not have past experience with design, fear not!
 Try to focus on communicating the important details and designing something that looks good to you.
 Think of this as an opportunity to learn.
 We are excited to see how you approach it.

+### Submission Details

+Submission can be in any digital format such as PDF, PNG etc. You can use tools like Canva, Figma or any other tool you are comforable with.

+For being considered as a CTM applicant it is **Mandatory** to submit at least one of these designs.

+You're welcome—and encouraged—to submit **both**, but submitting at least one is **compulsory** for your application to be considered.

 Enough blabbering from our side—let’s dive into the assignments and see what you’ve got!

 ## 1: 🎨 Design a T-Shirt or Hoodie for the Cybersecurity Community! 🔒👕